joselbr2099/mcompiler/README.md

 	~/.config/micro/plugins/mcompiler/mcompiler.lua

-to config "runc" and "buld" command to adjust your preferred language and build/compile/run options or add more commands
+to config "runc" and "build" command to adjust your preferred language and build/compile/run options or add more commands